so-dawg/long-day-foundation-year-project-/README.md

 # long-day-foundation-year-project-
 This is my foundation year final project.
-This is Candy Crush Saga like game match of 3 tile in gameplay to score.
+This is similar Candy Crush Saga game match of 3 tile in gameplay to score.

 ![background](https://github.com/user-attachments/assets/a322728f-f2af-482b-b5a8-e4538bd7238d)